sandy-lee29/sandy-lee29/README.md

 ## Hi there I'm Sangmin (or Sandy) 👋

-📚 I love solving problems with data!
-With a strong foundation in SQL, Python, R, and machine learning, I leverage advanced analytics to drive data-driven decisions. <br>
+📚 I love solving business problems with data!
+With expertise in SQL, Python, R, and machine learning, I leverage advanced analytics to drive data-driven decisions. <br>
-🌱 With a background in Data Analytics and Social Science from UC Berkeley, I have experience analyzing large datasets and developing predictive models to generate actionable business insights.  <br>
+🎓 With a background in Data Analytics and Social Science from UC Berkeley, I have experience analyzing large datasets and developing predictive models to generate actionable business insights.  <br>
 🔗 Here you can check out my portfolio of data science projects.
 I also write about the same topic in my [Medium](https://medium.com/@sangmin.lee.ir) blog posts.
 📫 I’m always open to discussing projects and opportunities.
 Feel free to reach out at sandylee@berkeley.edu